Estimate Time4 min

 Key takeaways

-The Fed cut its key interest rate by 0.25 of a percentage point after the Federal Open Market Committee (FOMC) meeting that ended December 18, bringing the target for the federal funds rate to a range of 4.25% to 4.50%.
+The Fed decided to hold rates steady after the Federal Open Market Committee (FOMC) meeting that ended January 29, leaving the target for the federal funds rate at a range of 4.25% to 4.50%.

-Read on for 5 takeaways from the Fed’s meeting and what it might mean for you.
+Read on for 5 takeaways from the Fed’s meeting.

 Fidelity Viewpoints